 Finding the way

 Coaches point out the path to career success for the employee.
 When they start to stray and struggle with their development, coaches are there to provide them with constructive input.
-According to a January 2014 study from Harvard Business Review, 57 percent of employees say they prefer corrective feedback, and 72 percent said their performance would improve if managers provided corrective feedback.
+According to a January 2014 study from Harvard Business Review, 57 percent of employees prefer corrective feedback, and 72 percent said their performance would improve if managers provided corrective feedback.

 Not everyone learns the same way.
 This feedback can inform better development practices and steer employees to learning practices that fit them best.
 Individualized training is the way of the future.
 Employers want high performing, engaged employees who will stay to learn and grow with the organization, and leadership coaching is the best solution.